AdamMohsen4/FreightFixer/README.md

 ### Using the Model

-1. Enter a potentially misspelled city name in the dashboard
+1. Enter a potentially misspelled city name in the correction page
 2. The model will process the input and suggest corrections
 3. Review and confirm the suggested corrections